marmelab/SonataElasticaBundle/README.md

     <argument>AcmeBookBundle:BookCRUD</argument>
     <argument/>
     <tag name="sonata.admin" group="Content" label="Books" manager_type="orm"
-         transformer="marmelab.book.elastica.transformer" searcher="elastica" search_index="acme.book"/>
+         transformer_class="Marmelab\SonataElasticaBundle\Transformer\ElasticaToModelTransformer" searcher="elastica" search_index="acme.book"/>
 </service>
 ```

-The default transformer (`marmelab.book.elastica.transformer`) does basic hydration using setters and makes a few assumptions, like the fact that entities provide a `setId()` method.
-You can of course use a custom transformer to implement a more sophisticated hydration logic.
+The default transformer class (`Marmelab\SonataElasticaBundle\Transformer\ElasticaToModelTransformer`) does basic hydration using setters and makes a few assumptions, like the fact that entities provide a `setId()` method.
+You can of course use a custom transformer class to implement a more sophisticated hydration logic.
 The transformer class must have a `transform` method, converting an array of elastica objects into an array of model objects,
 fetched from the doctrine/propel repository.
 The transformer class should also have a setter for the `objectClass` attribute.

 ## License